mbelitz/Nearctic_Odonata_Diversity/README.md

 Scripts used to generate figures

 ## sdmPipelineScripts
-Scripts used to generate functions that were ultimately used in the sdm_pipeline.R script which was used to generate species-specific SDMs for each species of dragonfly found in the Nearctic.
+Scripts hosting functions that were ultimately used in the sdm_pipeline.R script which was used to generate species-specific SDMs for each species of dragonfly found in the Nearctic.